 - Equipment or machine failure

 - Unanticipated downtime

-Rasmussen Mechanical has been a key part of helping many facility managers improve their preventive maintenance strategies.
-To help prepare your facility for 2020, we’ve developed a few budget-friendly strategies to strengthen your preventive maintenance program.2020 is here, but is your #PreventiveMaintenance program up to par?
-Discover how you can improve your current PM plan with @RasMech: Click To Tweet
+Rasmussen Mechanical has been a key part of helping many facility managers improve their mechanical maintenance strategies.
+To help you be better prepared, we’ve developed a few budget-friendly strategies to strengthen your maintenance program.

-Before any new preventive maintenance program begins, decide who will be part of the process.
-A preventive maintenance committee can consist of:
+Before any new maintenance program begins, decide who will be part of the process.
+A maintenance committee can consist of:

 - Company executive